radius-project/docs/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-initial-deployment/index.md

 weight: 2000
 ---

-## Define a Radius app as a .bicep file
+## Create a Bicep file

-Radius uses the [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) as its file-format and structure.
-In this tutorial you will define an app named `dapr-hello` that will contain the container, statestore, and content generator resources, all described in Bicep.
+Radius uses the [Bicep language]{{< ref bicep >}}) as its file-format and structure.
+In this tutorial you will define an app named `dapr-tutorial` that will contain the containers, statestore, and route resources, all described in Bicep.

-Create a new file named `template.bicep` and paste the following:
+Create a new file named `dapr.bicep` and paste the following:

 {{< rad file="snippets/app.bicep" embed=true >}}

-## Add backend container
+## Add `backend` container

-Next you'll add a `backend` resource for the website's backend.
+Next you'll add a `backend` [container]({{< ref container >}}) resource for the website's backend.

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
-The single `backend` resource in your template.bicep file will contain everything needed for the website backend to run.
+The single `backend` resource in your Bicep file will contain everything needed for the website backend to run.

 Your `backend` resource, which has resource type Container, will specify:

-- **kind:** `Container`, a generic container.
 - **container image:** `radius.azurecr.io/daprtutorial-backend`, a Docker image the container will run.
 This is where your application's backend code lives.
 - **ports**: orders will be received on port 3000.